S-ENDA/DMH/documentation/struct_dataset.md

 - A dataset should be defined by the information content and not the production method;
 - A good dataset does not mix feature types, i.e., trajectories and gridded data should not be present in the same dataset.

-To follow FAIR principles, datasets should:
+In order to support the FAIR principles, the following guidelines must apply to datasets:
 - Be assigned a globally unique and persistent identifier.
 - Be described with rich metadata.
 - Be registered or indexed in a searchable resource.